tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

-cases I would say yes.  `foldl'` is probably too simple to be worth replacing, but in the other cases it becomes difficult to justify specific combinators once the "loop bodies" become complicated, and especially once they become "monadic" (the "monadic" ones are the ones named `...M`).
+cases I would say yes.  `foldl'` is probably too simple to be worth replacing, but in the other cases it becomes difficult to justify specific combinators once the "loop bodies" become complicated, and especially once the combinators become "monadic" (the "monadic" ones are the ones named `...M`).

-Let's see how to "do equally as much with less", using `for_` to replace fold combinators, and `for` and `forever` to replace some of the other iteration combinators.
+Let's see how to do "the same with less", using `for_` to replace fold combinators, and `for` and `forever` to replace some of the other iteration combinators.

 ### `foldl`